-Current Lake Okeechobee Stage is in the upper portion of Zone D. As per modeling documentation the current stage is in LOSOM subzone D1 and is 3.13 ft above Water Shortage Management Zone.
+Current Lake Okeechobee Stage is in the upper portion of Zone D. As per modeling documentation the current stage is in LOSOM subzone D1 and is 2.85 ft above Water Shortage Management Zone.

-Current climatological conditions are Normal but forecasted to turn drier as the dry season progresses.
+Current climatological conditions are Normal.

 Current hydrological conditions are Normal.